The last 15 months have been different than any other.

-Our member lodges are taking precautions and enacting strict COVID-19 policies to ensure the safety of staff and guests this winter season.
+Our member lodges are taking precautions and enacting strict COVID-19 policies to ensure the safety of staff and guests.
 That way, you can unplug locally on your next backcountry adventure.

 Before you head into the backcountry take a few minutes to review our pre-trip guides, resources, and safety advice.

-Travel and Recreate Safely and Responsibly This Winter
+Travel and Recreate Safely and Responsibly in the Backcountry

 Be a Safe and Responsible Traveller